Fifty Sounds

 ‘Both memoir and cultural study, Fifty Sounds is the record of Barton’s attempts to grapple with the Japanese language….
 Like falling in love itself, the experience of learning Japanese … is intimate, humorous and painful.
 Ultimately, Barton reflects, language-learning is “the always-bruised but ever-renewing desire to draw close”.
 Barton’s centring of doubt in her narrative – doubt about her linguistic skills; doubt about her relationships with people she meets, and with the country itself – brings nuance to her account of learning a language outside the classroom.’

-Lamorna Ash, TLS
+Lamorna Ash, Time Literary Supplement

 ‘Barton’s sharp, belletristic debut is a culture-shock story that cannily avoids the conventions of the genre.’